Clooos/Bubble-Card/README.md

 ⚠️ For now there are some features that are not working with:

-- Home Assistant Swipe Navigation
+- Home Assistant Swipe Navigation (see https://github.com/Clooos/Bubble-Card/issues/35)
+- UI Lovelace Minimalist (see https://github.com/Clooos/Bubble-Card/issues/41)

 ## Help